metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 Returns 400 on the sample data.

-> Tip: make it a habit to put brackets around your `AND` and `OR` statements to avoid making mandatory conditions optional (or vice versa).
+> Tip: make it a habit to put parentheses around groups of conditions to avoid making mandatory conditions optional (or vice versa).

 ## Conditional subtotals by group

-To get a conditional subtotal for a category or group, you'll:
+To get a conditional subtotal for a category or group, such as the total payments per plan, you'll:

 1. Write a `sumif` formula with your conditions.
 2. Add a [**Group by** column](../../query-builder/introduction.md#summarizing-and-grouping-by) in the query builder.